dyosorio/MERN-ecommerce/README.md

 - step 5 - store: add userLogin to the initialState.

 Call the login action, pass the email and password in, make the request, and send down the state

+31. User Login Screen Functionality

+- screen: create LoginScreen.js.
+Import the Login action from userActions.
+- components: create a FormContainer.js component
+- LoginScreen: import the FormContainer
+- App.js : create the login route to render the LoginScreen

+> By this point we have the action, and the reducer that's going to send down the user info state.

+- LoginScreen: define dispatch

+32. Show User in Nav Bar & Logout (video 45)

+- Now that we are logged in, we have our userInfo and state.
+Add the user name to the header and a dropdown with a link to the user profile, and a link to logout.
+- components - header: import the userLogin state from redux.

+💡 important:

+> Remember to import useDispatch (to call in actions) and useSelector (to bring in in states) whenever you want to bring in anything from redux.

+- Logout: create logout action in userActions, and import it to Header.js to dispatch it from the logoutHandler.

+33. User Register Reducer, Action & Screen

+- userConstants: create registerConstants.
+- userReducers: create the userRegisterReducers.
+- store: add the userRegisterReducer and add it to the reducer: combineReducers
+- userActions: create a registerAction
+- create registerScreen
+- App.js : add the registerScreen to the routes

+34. Update the profile Endpoint

+- userController: create updateUserProfile
+- userRoutes: import updateUserProfile

+35. Profile Screen and Get User details:
+    Get our profile data into redux to ultimately have a profile screen.

+- constants:create the user details constants in userConstants to get the user details.
+- userReducer: create userDetailsReducer
+- store: add userDetailsReducer to reducer = combineReducers
+- userActions: create an action to get the current user details. create getUserDetails action.
+- screens: create a profileScreen.
+Import he getUserDetails action.
+- App.js : add the profile Screen.
+Add the ProfileScreen route.

+36. Update User Profile: give functionality to the User Profile form.

+- constants: add user update constants.
+- reducers: userUpdateProfileReducer
+- store: import userUpdateProfile
+- userActions: updateUserProfile
+- ProfileScreens: import and dispatch the updateUserProfile action, from the submitHandler